Three Little Chickpeas

 Chickpeas - I use canned chickpeas for convenience, making this meal come together quicker.
 Drain and rinse the chickpeas well.
 Depending on your calorie needs, use one or two cans.
 The chickpeas can be swapped for another bean.

 Beets - To make the recipe come together quickly, I use precooked vacuum-sealed beets found in the refrigerated section.
 Precooked can be substituted with roasted or steamed beets.
 Instead of beets, try roasted carrots or parsnips.
-For more beet recipes, try them in a berry beet smoothie or beet smoothie with pineapple.
+For more beet recipes, try them in a beet and spinach smoothie, a beetroot banana smoothie, a berry beet smoothie, or a beet smoothie with pineapple.

 Greens - I use a spring mix of greens, but finely shredded kale will also work.